100latent/sparseml/README.md

 <h3>Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models</h3>

-## 🚨 2025 End of Life Announcement: DeepSparse, SparseML, SparseZoo, and Sparsify

-Dear Community,

-We’re reaching out with heartfelt thanks and important news.
-Following [Neural Magic’s acquisition by Red Hat in January 2025](https://www.redhat.com/en/about/press-releases/red-hat-completes-acquisition-neural-magic-fuel-optimized-generative-ai-innovation-across-hybrid-cloud), we’re shifting our focus to commercial and open-source offerings built around [vLLM (virtual large language models)](https://www.redhat.com/en/topics/ai/what-is-vllm).

-As part of this transition, we have ceased development and will deprecate the community versions of **DeepSparse (including DeepSparse Enterprise), SparseML, SparseZoo, and Sparsify on June 2, 2025**.
-After that, these tools will no longer receive updates or support.

-From day one, our mission was to democratize AI through efficient, accessible tools.
-We’ve learned so much from your feedback, creativity, and collaboration—watching these tools become vital parts of your ML journeys has meant the world to us.

-Though we’re winding down the community editions, we remain committed to our original values.
-Now as part of Red Hat, we’re excited to evolve our work around vLLM and deliver even more powerful solutions to the ML community.

-To learn more about our next chapter, visit [ai.redhat.com](ai.redhat.com).
-Thank you for being part of this incredible journey.

-_With gratitude, The Neural Magic Team (now part of Red Hat)_

 ## Overview

 SparseML is an open-source model optimization toolkit that enables you to create inference-optimized sparse models using pruning, quantization, and distillation algorithms.
 Models optimized with SparseML can then be exported to the ONNX and deployed with [DeepSparse](https://github.com/neuralmagic/deepsparse/) for GPU-class performance on CPU hardware.